owen800q/Awesome-Stars/README.md

 - [css-animation-101](https://github.com/cssanimation/css-animation-101) - Learn how to bring animation to your web projects
 - [Hover](https://github.com/IanLunn/Hover) - A collection of CSS3 powered hover effects to be applied to links, buttons, logos, SVG, featured images and so on.
 Easily apply to your own elements, modify or just use for inspiration.
 Available in CSS, Sass, and LESS.
 - [dmhy-RESTfulAPI](https://github.com/ThanatosDi/dmhy-RESTfulAPI) - 動漫花園 RESTful API
-- [NES.css](https://github.com/BcRikko/NES.css) - NES-style CSS Framework | ファミコン風CSSフレームワーク
+- [NES.css](https://github.com/nostalgic-css/NES.css) - NES-style CSS Framework | ファミコン風CSSフレームワーク
 - [http2-explained](https://github.com/bagder/http2-explained) - A detailed document explaining and documenting HTTP/2, the successor to the widely popular HTTP/1.1 protocol
 - [TypeScript-Node-Starter](https://github.com/Microsoft/TypeScript-Node-Starter) - A starter template for TypeScript and Node with a detailed README describing how to use the two together.
 - [Practical-Cryptography-for-Developers-Book](https://github.com/nakov/Practical-Cryptography-for-Developers-Book) - Practical Cryptography for Developers: Hashes, MAC, Key Derivation, DHKE, Symmetric and Asymmetric Ciphers, Public Key Cryptosystems, RSA, Elliptic Curves, ECC, secp256k1, ECDH, ECIES, Digital Signatures, ECDSA, EdDSA
 - [V2RayC](https://github.com/Chlience/V2RayC) - 自用简单V2Ray图形化客户端
 - [larecipe](https://github.com/saleem-hadad/larecipe) - 🍪 Write gorgeous documentations for your products using Markdown inside your Laravel app.
-- [You-need-to-know-css](https://github.com/l-hammer/You-need-to-know-css) - 🖖CSS tricks web developers need to know~
+- [You-need-to-know-css](https://github.com/l-hammer/You-need-to-know-css) - 🖖CSS tricks for web developers~
 - [hexo-theme-Wikitten](https://github.com/zthxxx/hexo-theme-Wikitten) - A theme of Hexo for Wiki seem like Wikitten style.
 - [hexo-theme-BlueLake](https://github.com/chaooo/hexo-theme-BlueLake) - A simple theme for Hexo with great performance on different devices .
 - [hexo-theme-tomotoes](https://github.com/Tomotoes/hexo-theme-tomotoes) - :tomato:  一个清新脱俗的Hexo主题